-If you are a private tenant renting a property or room from a private landlord and you are on a low income, you may be able to claim and receive Local Housing Allowance (LHA).
+If you are a private tenant renting a property or room from a private landlord and you are on a low income, you may be able to claim Local Housing Allowance (LHA).

-You can claim LHA by completing a housing benefit claim.
+You can claim LHA by completing a Housing Benefit claim online.

 How much will I get?

 The amount of Housing Benefit/ Local Housing Allowance rate you receive is based on the number of bedrooms your household needs.

 One bedroom is counted for:

 - each adult or adult couple

 - a person who is not a child (aged 16 and over)

 - every two children under the age of 16 if they are of the same gender

 - every two children under age 10 (regardless of gender)any other child